NSF NOIRLab Scientific Acknowledgments

 DOE’s Office of Science is the single largest supporter of basic research in the physical sciences in the United States, and is working to address some of the most pressing challenges of our time.
 For more information, please visit science.energy.gov.

-The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
+The U.S. National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.
 Please refer to www.nsf.gov.

 Established in 2007 by Mark Heising and Elizabeth Simons, the Heising-Simons Foundation (www.heisingsimons.org) is dedicated to advancing sustainable solutions in the environment, supporting groundbreaking research in science, and enhancing the education of children.